Windows 101 – R U confused?

 Brick and plasterboard wall insulated with R2 batts U 0.4 R 2.24

 This means that windows, even double glazed windows, when the sun isn't shining through them, lose heat between 6 and 15 times faster than a typical insulated brick and plasterboard wall.
-That’s why, when I was learning to do thermal performance simulations of house designs, my instructor told me “All windows should be thought of as a HOLE in the wall!”
+That’s why, when learning to do thermal performance simulations of house designs, the instructor said “All windows should be thought of as a HOLE in the wall!”
 Some of them are just a bit less leaky than others (hence the importance of glazing to floor area ratios and window dressings but those personal passions are for future posts!).

 It also means that a basic aluminium double glazed window transfers heat 1.6 times faster than a basic PVC or timber double glazed window - losing it in winter and gaining it in summer.